 At the end of the day, no one knows a place like the people who live there.
 Local knowledge can always enrich a trip, but it’s especially helpful when there are legal restrictions involved.

-Rules for Americans are complicated — and ever-changing — and require extra research.
-That’s why we set up travelers with Cuban locals — so that they could help travelers through the process.
+Rules for Americans can feel complicated and ever-changing.
+That’s why we set travelers up with Cuban locals — so that they can help travelers through the process.

-Plus, travelers then get tons of local advice about what to do, see, eat, and explore once they arrive.
+Plus, travelers like you then get tons of local advice about what to do, see, eat, and explore once they arrive.

 All of this information can be difficult to find online.
 But when you talk to a local who actually lives in Cuba, they can help guide you through current travel restrictions.
 Plus, they can answer your questions so you know what your options are, and can make the best decisions for what works for you.